jWatsonDev/jenkins-ecs-fargate/README.md

 - An AWS Network stamped out.
 You can use the following repository to set up your network: [AWS Network Stamp Out](https://github.com/jWatsonDev/aws-network-stamp-out)

 ## Installation

+- Note: A guided tutorial for [this project is located on DEV.to](https://dev.to/jay_watson_6587c40fd413dc/standup-serverless-jenkins-on-fargate-with-terraform-part-2-ecs-deployment-1mii).

 1. **Clone the repository:**
     ```bash